Kanaderu/neural-eng/notes/symbolic-representation.md

 Every time you bind, you get rid of some information, but as long as you can unbind, you can use this as an effective system.

+Circular convolution in the NEF is A[*]B = F^-1[ F(A) .
+F(B) ] and can be done with only one layer of neurons in between input and output.
+For connectivity limitations, 500 dimensions seems to be good for the Fourier Transforms by empiricism.

 ### Questions

 1. How do humans represent symbols?
 2. What is the 'oscillation' solution?
+3. What is circular convolution?
+  * Two functions convolved, with one being periodically repeated

 ### Miscellaneous